asolidum/changeblog/content/posts/validating-photo-uploads/index.md

 Guess the language we're going to use will be Java instead.
 Go [here](https://developers.google.com/photos/library/guides/get-started-java) for more details on how to install and configure the Java client library.

 ### Two classes?
 Or more?
-My initial assessment is Verito GP will be composed of two classes, VeritoFilelist and VeritoAPI.
+My initial assessment is Verito GP will be composed of two classes, `VeritoFilelist` and `VeritoAPI`.

-The VeritoFilelist class will handle file operations such as filtering invalid files and determining the earliest and latest file creation times in the specified directory.
-The VeritoAPI class will be responsible for setting up access scopes, obtaining tokens and communicating with the GP server.
+The `VeritoFilelist` class will handle file operations such as filtering invalid files and determining the earliest and latest file creation times in the specified directory.
+The `VeritoAPI` class will be responsible for setting up access scopes, obtaining tokens and communicating with the GP server.

-Date functionality such as converting between Google and Local date types started cluttering up the VeritoFilelist class causing me to move those methods into the VeritoDate class.
+Date functionality such as converting between Google and Local date types started cluttering up the `VeritoFilelist` class causing me to move those methods into the `VeritoDate` class.
 Consequently, this also simplified testing.

 ## Final Thoughts